sradc/MakeAgents/README.md

 messages_init = [
     {
         "role": "system",
-        "content": f"Get the first and last name of the user.
-Log them only when you are confident they are correct.", }
+        "content": f"Get the first and last name of the user.", }
 ]
 agent_graph = {